U2UTraining/katacoda-scenarios/kubernetes-lab/step4.md

 `kubectl get services`{{execute}}

 Notice that there is no External-IP address assigned to the service.
-Minikube simple doesn't expose it.
-In a real-world scenario we will need a cloud provider (or on-prem) that can handle those scenario's.
+Minikube simply doesn't expose it.
+In a real-world scenario we will need a cloud provider (or on-prem) that can handle those scenarios.